mikechristle/LaserBlast/README.md

 - Rotating a game piece.
 - Firing a laser cannon.

 First maneuver the white cross over the piece to be selected and click.
-To move, maneuver  the white cross to the destination square and click.
+To move: maneuver the white cross to the destination square and click.
-To rotate, maneuver  the cross to one of the images on the right side of the board and click.
+To rotate: maneuver the cross to one of the images on the right side of the board and click.
-To fire a laser, maneuver  the cross to the FIRE text on the right side of the board and click.
+To fire a laser: maneuver the cross to the FIRE text on the right side of the board and click.
-If you plan to move twice, you can do this in one step.
-This allows you to jump over other pieces.
+If you plan to move twice, you can do this in one step, this allows you to jump over other pieces.

 ### Firing the Laser
-The laser cannons can be rotated to four orientations.
+The laser cannons can be rotated to eight orientations.
 The mirrors can be rotated to eight orientations.
 The four borders are also covered in mirrors.
 This allows the laser beam to travel horizontally, vertically or diagonally.